rizo/io/README.md

 ### Features

-- Simple and extensible core.
+- Simple and extensible core model.
 - First-class composable computations.
 - Bidirectional flow of data.
 - Backend agnostic processing (sources and sinks may be data-structures, sockets, files, etc).